gargiix/kisan-alert/README.md

 ## 📄 License

-This project was built for educational and hackathon purposes as part of SIPS 2026.
+This project was built for educational and hackathon purposes.